 He’s led campaigns for New York’s Millionaires Tax, the Fight for $15, reforms to reduce the impact of big money on government and funding to strengthen our public schools, healthcare system, affordable housing, and the social services safety net.
 For the last two years, he’s helped lead the Hedge Clippers campaign, which focuses on the destructive power of hedge fund and private equity billionaires and innovative policies that fight back on behalf of regular people.
 Keep up with Michael on Twitter

 Communication skills are critical in all aspects of life, and they can be challenging.
 Do you say yes when you really mean no?
 Do you avoid conflict at all costs?
 Are you waiting for someone in your life to change in order to get what you want?
-The good news is that it only takes one person to change the outcome of a conversation – and that person is you.
-Join medical doctor Neha Sangwan – February 22 – 24, 2019 at 1440 Multiversity – for an interactive weekend of self-reflection and practical tools that can transform your ability to communicate with even the most challenging personalities.
+The good news is that it only takes one person to change the outcome of a conversation.
+That person is you.
+Join medical doctor Neha Sangwan – February 22 – 24, 2019 at 1440 Multiversity .
+For an interactive weekend of self-reflection and practical tools.
+That can transform your ability to communicate.
+With even the most challenging personalities.

 This podcast is brought to you by the generosity of 1440 Multiversity – California’s newest retreat destination which hosts a faculty of thought leaders in fields including mindfulness, neuroscience, relationships, the creative arts, and more.
 Visit 1440.org/BeHereNow to find this and other life-changing experiences available at 1440 Multiversity.